kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 We'll build a simple function that lists the audio files required by a LibreLingo course.
 (Whether they exist or not yet)

-LibreLingo comes with some tools that make it easier to build such programs and also to test them.
+LibreLingo comes with some tools that make building and testing such programs easier.
 I structured the tutorial as a small Test-Driven-Development session so that you'll see how to use these tools.

 By the end of the tutorial, you should have a good basis to build